-Information for general practitioners about GP Management Plans (GPMP), Medicare item 721 and Team Care Arrangements (TCAs), Medicare item 723.
+Information for medical practitioners about GP Management Plans (GPMPs), Medicare item 229 or 721 and Team Care Arrangements (TCAs), Medicare item 230 or 723.

-This information should be used as a guide only and be read together with the Medicare Benefits Schedule (MBS) item descriptors and explanatory notes available on the MBS Online website.
+Make sure you read the relevant Medicare Benefits Schedule (MBS) item descriptions and explanatory notes on MBS Online.

 - cardiovascular disease

-- management goals and actions to be taken with your patient
+- management goals and actions for your patient

 - treatment and services that your patient will need